 Mexico has over 5700 miles (9330 km) of coastline, and of course it is not all made up of popular resort areas like Acapulco, Cancun and the Mayan Riviera.
-Here are some beautiful beaches that few tourists visit.
+Mexico's top beach destinations do certainly offer some beautiful scenes, but the country's less visited coastlines reward the explorers that seek them out.
+Here are some of the most beautiful beaches in Mexico that few tourists visit.
 Some of them may be difficult to get to while others are close to popular resort areas, but they are all off the main tourist track.
 They offer a place where you can hang a hammock and lean back, enjoy a cold drink and the sound of the waves... without crowds of spring breakers ruining the peace and quiet.

 01 of 05

 About 7 miles off the northern tip of the Yucatan Peninsula lies the island of Holbox (pronounced "hole-bosh").
 Twenty six miles (42 km) long and about a mile wide, this island retreat is only 100 miles from Cancun, but feels extremely remote.
 No high-rise hotels here, you'll find rustic palapas along the island's gorgeous beaches, perfect for getting away from the stresses of modern living.
 One of the unique experiences of this destination is swimming with whale sharks (the largest fish in the world).